andrewrk/libsoundio/README.md

     - Use 'p' to test pausing, 'u' to test unpausing, 'q' to test cleanup.
     - 'c' for clear buffer.
 Clear buffer should not pause the stream and it should also not cause an underflow.
+    - Use 'P' to test pausing from the callback, and then 'u' to unpause.
  0. Run `./underflow` and read the testing instructions that it prints.
  0. Run `./sio_microphone` and ensure that it is both recording and playing back correctly.
 If possible use the `--in-device` and `--out-device`